joshmanisankar-droid/Password-Manager/README.md

-# Password-Manager
+#🔐Secure Vault : Flask-Based Password Manager
-A lightweight, secure web application built with Flask to manage and store digital credentials.
-This project focuses on Data Retrieval and Privacy, ensuring that sensitive information is only exposed when explicitly queried.
+A lightweight, local-first web application designed to store, generate, and manage digital credentials securely.
+Built with Python and Flask, this project demonstrates a complete "CRUD" (Create, Read, Update, Delete) lifecycle with a focus on Conditional Data Retrieval for enhanced privacy.
+##🚀Key Features
+* **Session-Based Authentication:** A secure login gate prevents unauthorized users from accessing the vault data.